-Got an issue with your smartphone, laptop, or eReader?
-Come let us troubleshoot.
+Have an Overdrive issue with your smartphone, laptop, or eReader?
+Come to the library and let us troubleshoot.

 Want to download free books, music, movies and magazines to your device or computer?
 Come let us walk you through it.